 Children will also study a range of cultures and historical perspectives enabling them to be respectful, tolerant and empathetic.

 We have designed, organised and carefully sequenced our History curriculum to ensure that pupils build on the knowledge and skills they have been taught.
-From Year 3, units of work are taught in chronological order which enables pupils to understand the ‘bigger picture’ and to support them to develop a coherent understanding of the past.
+From Year 3, many units of work are taught in chronological order which enables pupils to understand the ‘bigger picture’ and to support them to develop a coherent understanding of the past.
 For example, in Year 3 pupils learn about the Stone Age followed by the Bronze Age and Iron Age, they then move on to learn about the Ancient Egyptians.
-This then progresses in Year 4 where pupils learn about the Ancient Greeks and the Roman Empire.

 Each unit of work taught is underpinned by rich, substantive knowledge and ambitious vocabulary, whilst also ensuring children are developing their disciplinary knowledge (historical skills).
 In addition children will develop their experiential knowledge through museum visits, handling artifacts and engaging in carefully planned fieldwork.